Exupery/shouldifollow/README.md

 http://www.shouldifollow.com

-When determining to follow someone on [Twitter](https://twitter.com/) it's often difficult to accurately assess how much "noise" they generate.
-Looking at their recent activity on Twitter is fine in many cases, but for users with many replies it gets much more difficult to see how many tweets this person would add to your stream each day.
+When determining to follow someone on [Twitter](https://twitter.com/) it's often difficult to accurately assess how much they'll add to your stream.
+Looking at their recent activity on Twitter works in many cases, but for users with many replies and/or retweets it gets much more difficult to see how many tweets this person would actually add to your stream each day.

-ShouldIFollow takes the guesswork out by showing some simple metrics of their activity over the last week:
+ShouldIFollow takes the guesswork out by showing some simple metrics of their average activity over both the last week and last month:

 1. Tweets per day